-I am grateful to Jane DeLeon-Horton, PhD, and her brother Philip DeLeon for helping to write this biography, filling in the family background of Father Ben's life and adding family photos used in this biography.
+I am grateful to Jane DeLeon-Horton, PhD, and her brother Philip DeLeon for helping to write this biography, filling in the family background of Father Ben's life and providing family photos for this biography.
 Jane and Philip were a tremendous help in making Father Ben's life come alive for all of us to see.

 From a very young age, Father Ben was quiet and patient, watchful and observant, generous in his willingness to help others.
-These qualities of his personality were gifts from God that came through his parents and up bringing they provided.
+These qualities of his personality were gifts from God that came through his parents and the upbringing they provided.